JesseMcGilAllen/javaIndividualProject/Journal.md

 I noticed that with the concepts and terms the only difference between the servlets end up being the type field.
 I decided to pull it out into a utility class, where I could reuse methods as I see fit.

 After much searching I was also able to solve my servlet forward issue.
 After creating a Concept or Term, I would like to forward to the showLanguage page.
 After a lot of searching I fould that I could create a doPost method that calls the doGet from that servlet.
 That seemed to solve my issues.

+Well, today was highly frustating and educational.
+My hibernate started blowing up and I reacted to rashly, which only made it worse.
+On top of that I didn't commit before I started debugging.
+After toying around with an overly complicated solution that made the problem worse, I checked out to my last commit before I noticed the blow up.
+I redid the code that caused the blowup and was able to pinpoint that it was the findById method in my DAO.
+I rewrote that and my problem was solved and my tests pass again.